 - It will be tempting to check on your milk after you claim your baggage, but don’t open the cooler until you get home and can put it away

-Depending on how you’ll be traveling, you might have some additional options.
-For example:
+Depending on how you’ll be traveling, you might have some additional things to consider.

-- Some exclusive pumpers who have driven to a new home over multiple days have kept the milk in their deep freezer from home, put the deep freezer in the truck they were driving, and then plugged it in at each hotel they stayed at along the way with an extension cord.
-(Make sure not to open it in the meantime; I would check with each hotel you’ll be staying in before starting the trip.)
+Some exclusive pumpers who have driven to a new home over multiple days have kept the milk in their deep freezer from home, put the deep freezer in the truck they were driving, and then plugged it in at each hotel they stayed at along the way with an extension cord.

-- If you’ll be flying and carrying on breast milk, or if you have a shorter drive, you may be able to replace the regular ice in a cooler.
-(On a flight, you can usually ask the flight attendant for ice if you need it; you may want to call the airline to confirm.)
+If you will have long flights and/or connections and are carrying on breast milk, you may be able to replace the ice in your cooler if needed.
+(On a flight, you can usually ask the flight attendant for ice if you need it, but you may want to call the airline to confirm.)

 If you are planning on flying, or have a long drive, you may find that shipping the milk makes the most sense.

-You can find complete directions for shipping breast milk here.
+You can find complete instructions for packing breast milk for shipment here.

 You might also find it easier to use a shipping service.
-Milk Stork, which ships breast milk home for traveling and working mothers, will do this for you.
+Milk Stork, which ships breast milk home for traveling and working mothers, may be able to help you with this.

 Moving and shipping milk can be expensive and a pain to manage.
 At the same time, dumping breast milk that you worked your butt off to pump is obviously not something you want to do.

-Another option might be to donate part of your milk stash to a mom that needs it, instead of trying to transport a huge stash.
+Another option might be to donate part of your milk stash to a mom that needs it, instead of trying to transport it.

 One option is to donate to a milk bank.
-This is a great way to help pre-term babies; however, usually blood work and additional screening is required.
+This is a great way to help pre-term babies; usually there is some upfront work such as blood work and additional screening required.

 You can also look into informal milk sharing.